SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 **Cause Tracker**
 report-different-world-changes            boolean   false       If enabled, Sponge will report when a mod makes
                                                                 an unexpected world change.
-verbose                                   boolean   false       If enabled, the cause tracker will print out
+verbose                                   boolean   true        If enabled, the cause tracker will print out
                                                                 when there are too many phases being entered.
 **Commands**
 aliases                                   string    null        Alias will resolve conflicts when multiple